Exploring the Black Hills of South Dakota in the Winter

 Enjoy this story?
 Be sure to pin it on Pinterest and share it to Facebook and Twitter!

-2 thoughts on “Exploring the Black Hills in the Winter”
+2 thoughts on “Exploring the Black Hills of South Dakota in the Winter”

 1. Great great writing!
 Photos beautiful and personal comments/advice make for a great “armchair” vacation.
 As you know, the Black Hills is a a favorite.
 Grant, I so appreciate your style of writing and am always on the alert for some good alliteration……begging burrows!!!!
 Blessings. pSg